 What are the best practices to monitor systems and applications?

-The best practices for systems and applications monitoring are:
+The best practices for systems and applications monitoring that must be incorporated into a DevOps implementation plan include:

 • Log aggregation